Isaac-DeFrain/Isaac-DeFrain/README.md

 - hiking
 - rock climbing
+- aggressive inline skating
+- surfing
 - coding for fun
 - learning (I am always learning!)
-- watching a variety of TV shows and movies

 I am endlessly fascinated by the following topics:

 - governance
 - mathematics
-- nuclear fusion
+- decentralization
 - quantum mechanics
 - surveillance capitalism
 - nuclear nonproliferation
 - fitness, nutrition, health
 - activism, politics, civil liberties
-- social impacts of blockchain/cryptocurrency
+- social impacts of blockchain/zero-knowledge
 - cults, hate groups, fascism, religious extremism
 - history and the process of how things came to be the way they are